A special one-day drawing and painting workshop presented by Dean Tatam Reeves at the Coutts Centre for Western Canadian Heritage, Nanton, Alberta

 Workshop Fee – $125 plus GST

-In this workshop participants will explore several traditional methods of working with ink & wash and watercolours as they draw and paint Coutts Centre garden views, surrounding landscape and sky directly from nature.
-We will explore the use of black India ink that, when diluted and applied with pen nib and brush, offers a broad tonal range perfect for creating drawings rich in descriptive detail, texture and atmosphere.
+In this workshop participants will explore several traditional methods of working with ink & wash and watercolours to produce sketches and paintings featuring the interesting and historic collection of buildings and garden structures found at the Coutts Centre.
+We will explore the use of black India ink that, when diluted and applied with pen nib and brush, offers a broad tonal range perfect for creating drawings rich in descriptive detail, texture, shading and atmosphere.
 We will also discover how transparent watercolour washes can enhance the underlying drawing with vibrant and expressive colour.
-A fundamental aspect of drawing and painting is the act of seeing so there will be an emphasis on developing visual awareness especially as it relates to landscape subjects.
+A fundamental aspect of drawing and painting is the act of seeing so there will be an emphasis on developing visual awareness.

 Following instructor demonstrations of techniques, participants will have ample opportunity for personal exploration of the concepts, with one-on-one support and guidance provided.
 Near the end of the day a group discussion will give participants a chance to review their work and offer feedback.
 It is hoped that each participant will find useful new ideas for developing their own individual style.